 The FDR Unit also holds Conferences where there is a dispute in relation to property settlement matters.
 The process allows parties who are eligible for legal aid to discuss and negotiate how the asset pool should be divided after separation.
 For more information about property settlement FDR, see our Property Dispute Resolution Conferencing Brochure.

-The FDR Unit can also host Conferences for parties who have a grant of Legal Aid and the family law matter is already at Court.
-The Adelaide Registry of the Federal Circuit and Family Court of Australia refers matters to the Legal Services FDR Unit to hold a Family Law Conference in an effort to try to resolve issues and reduce parties’ time in the Court system.
+The FDR Unit can also host Conferences for parties who have a grant of Legal Aid where the family law matter is already in court.
+The Adelaide Registry of the Federal Circuit and Family Court of Australia refers matters to the Legal Services FDR Unit to hold a Family Law Conference to try to resolve issues and reduce parties’ time in the Court system.

 Conferencing can involve the children's parents, grandparents, other extended family or anyone who has a connection with the children and their welfare.
 Parties involved in a Conference can be legally represented.
-An Independent Children's Lawyer can also attend a Conference (if one has been appointed by the Court).
+An Independent Children's Lawyer can also attend a Conference (if the Court has appointed one).

 To be eligible for Conferencing, at least one of the parties involved in the dispute must have a current grant of Legal Aid for FDR.
-Any person applying for Legal Aid has to satisfy the means (income and assets) and merits tests and the guidelines.
+Any person applying for Legal Aid must satisfy the means (income and assets) and merits tests and the guidelines.

 It is not compulsory for the other party to have a lawyer at a Conference.
 The other party can be represented by a Legal Aid lawyer (if they qualify), a private lawyer or attend self-represented.